• Skip to primary navigation

 • Don't overcrowd the pan.
 If you can't fit all the chicken into the pan, fry in batches and keep the cooked chicken warm in a low oven (74C/165F).

 • If you have a meat thermometer, the chicken will be cooked when the internal temperature reaches 74C/165F.
-Otherwise, you can just cut one of the chicken pieces open and check that it is perfectly white on the inside.
+Otherwise, you can just cut one of the chicken pieces open and check that the inside is perfectly white.

 Make the honey mustard sauce